Revelations (2025 film): Plot

-Eventually, Yeon-hee figures out Yang-rae's clue, and deciphers that the kidnapped young girl is imprisoned in Yang-rae's old home, rescuing her just before the old home was to be demolished.
-In prison, Yeon-hee informs Min-chan that he was wrong about the death of the girl but he refuses to believe her.
-Returning to his cell, he cleans a dark spot on the concrete wall with a wet towel, and becomes emotional upon seeing what he believes to be the portrait of Jesus Christ imprinted underneath.
+Yeon-hee deciphers Yang-Rae's clue and learns that the girl is imprisoned at Yang-rae's old home, which is set to be demolished.
+She rescues the young girl before the home is destroyed.
+Yeon-hee then visits Min-chan in prison and informs him that the girl is alive, but Min-chan refuses to believe her.
+Returning to his cell, he cleans a dark spot on the concrete wall and becomes emotional upon seeing what he believes to be the portrait of Jesus Christ imprinted underneath.